Meg Robbins for City Council At Large 2025

 While chaos reigns in Washington, our little city needs more than ever to practice what we preach.

 We have so much potential in Northampton to make precedent-setting change with a ripple effect.
-Electing a walk the talk progressive Northampton is an important step forward.
+Creating a walk the talk progressive Northampton is an important step forward.

 Participatory Democracy is Us